dustin/dustin.sallings.org/_posts/2012-09-13-inside-seriesly.markdown

 Here I describe how it works.
 As mentioned before, the bulk of the software was in a useful state in two weeks.
 I attribute much of this success to [go][go].
-[The code][code] itself contains the bulk of my knowledge, but I'll highlight some of the parts that helped the most in the coming paragraphs.
+[The code][code] itself contains the details of my knowledge, but I'll highlight some of the parts that helped the most in the coming paragraphs.

 The process described in the following paragraphs *generally* occurs in under a millisecond, in my installations.
 On a sufficiently large,